AltPerson/Note-App/README.md

 ## DESCRIPTION<br>

 Task was taken from "https://goldenart.com.ua/assets/files/Тестовое%20задание%20Reactjs.pdf"<br>
-Note App is website that simulates a simplified notepad from MacOs.
-It allows users to write a note by using markdown text or simple text.
-User can save, delete or edit note that saves in indexDB of browser.<br>
+Note App is website that simulates a simplified notepad from MacOs.<br> It allows users to write a note by using markdown text or simple text.<br> User can save, delete or edit note that saves in indexDB of browser.<br>

 ![image](https://user-images.githubusercontent.com/39427362/200375377-388de7ce-95ac-4896-8a15-9d93fc6eb215.png)